isaachcamp/msc-labbooks/_sources/to-do-list.md

 ## This Week

+- I made a mistake in creating seasonal ZW3 maps, but the correlations were still very large... this is why significance testing is important. _But why are they so high?!_
+- Read up on covariance.
 - Document yearly covariance.
-- Document ZW3 60 degree seasonal maps.
 - Document seasonal covariance maps.
-- Update week 9 notebook.
 - Read up on Partial Correlations.
 - Q-Q plots.
 - Maximum covariance analysis between paired fields (mean height and variance anomalies).
     - Diagonalise the covariance matrix of the two fields.
 - Composite Analysis of the five strongest and weakest events for each index.
-- Check out common features found in maps - [week 10](era5_analysis/week10.md).
+- Read thorugh week 10 nots and check out common features found in maps -- [week 10](era5_analysis/week10.md).
+    - Positive over negative?
+Positive over positive?
+Vice versa?
+    - Consistency between seasons of different phase bins?
+    - Spiral-like structure as seen in JJA 0 - 60 degrees?

 ## Questions to Answer